-- Believe that all children can and will learn at high levels. - Supports and supplements classroom teaching and works collaboratively to implement a quality intervention program that is research-based and meets the needs of at-risk students. - Reviews test scores and diagnostic assessments to help determine eligibility for intervention services. - Monitors student progress for the purpose of providing feedback on a regular basis to students, teachers, parents, and determining intervention effectiveness so modifications can be made to student plans as appropriate. - Provides instructional support to individual or small groups of identified at-risk students using research-based best practices for intervention instruction of core content subjects. - Manages student behavior for the purpose of providing a safe and an optimal learning environment. - Manages allotted learning time to maximize student achievement. - Completes necessary paperwork (including student plans and logging services) accurately and completely as required by the law and school. - Collects, analyzes and prepares data for the purpose of interpretation and reporting. - Involved in parent learning nights to support parents as appropriate to provide parents with strategies to support learning at home. - Participates in on-going professional development as assigned/selected by supervisor. - Participates in all other aspects of class and school planning, and in the establishment of goals and objectives as it applies to school improvement planning.
+• Believe that all children can and will learn at high levels.

+- Supports, supplements and extends classroom teaching, and works collaboratively to implement a quality intervention program that is research-based and meets the needs of at-risk students. - Uses specialized knowledge of assessment and diagnosis for developing, implementing, and evaluating academic interventions for individual students. - Assess the strengths and needs of students and provide that information to classroom teachers, parents, and specialized personnel such as psychologists, special educators, or speech teachers in order to provide effective instruction. - Acts as a resource to other educators, parents, and the community. - Reviews test scores and diagnostic assessments to help determine eligibility for intervention services. - Monitors student progress for the purpose of providing feedback on a regular basis to students, teachers, parents, and determining intervention effectiveness so modifications can be made to student plans as appropriate. - Groups and schedules students according to student needs. - Provides instruction to individual or small groups of students using research-based best practices for intervention instruction of core content subjects. - Manages student behavior for the purpose of providing a safe and an optimal learning environment. - Manages allotted learning time to maximize student achievement. - Completes necessary paperwork (including student plans and logging services) accurately and completely as required by the law and school. - Collects, analyzes and prepares data for the purpose of interpretation and reporting. - Involved in parent learning nights to support parents as appropriate to provide parents with strategies to support learning at home. - Participates in on-going professional development as assigned/selected by supervisor. - Participates in all other aspects of class and school planning, and in the establishment of goals and objectives as it applies to school improvement planning.